dportik/Stacks_pipeline/4_haplotype_to_dadi_SNPsFile/README.md

     'batch_1.singleRandomSNP_haplotypes.tsv'

 output files.

+The script as it is will not work with your file.
 This script requires hand editing at the #*********** indicators.

 A majority of this will involve putting your sample names into Python list structures, then deciding which